DataDog/hiring-engineers/answers.md

   ![page count stacked by page](https://cloud.githubusercontent.com/assets/12688271/11882993/d58ac8ea-a4dd-11e5-83d1-d03c0c5d6d30.png "page count stacked by page")

   D. In this case, the graph was not very spikey.
 But I think that's a result of the way I set up the load test.
 The load test was very consistent in the number of hits it was making on the app, and even in the distribution of which pages it was hitting.
 As a result, there was only mild change in the rate of counts per reporting period for the agent.
   That being said, when I played around with the web app manually, the dashboards did register big spikes in view counts.
-I suspect these spikes ocurred because the agent counters grouped the page views to be shown on a per-reporting-period basis.
+I suspect these spikes occurred because the agent counters grouped the page views to be shown on a per-reporting-period basis.
 Manual activity tends to be less consistent, which would result in more jarring jumps between metric points.

 Level 5 - Answers